bobwol/ios-splashscreen-template-v2/README.md

 **Updated for iPhone 6 & iPhone 6 Plus**

-Please note this contains both git contains both the old version:
+Please note this git contains both contains the older version that works for iPads & iPhones as well as the new version which is iPhones only but includes iPhone 6 and 6 Plus.
-*ios-splashscreen-template-V2.psd*
-and the new version **just for iPhones**:
-*ios-iPhone-splashscreen-template.psd*

 ## How To Use Version 2.1.0 ##